 |Lifetime Cost Savings||$147||$45||====|

 Light Output: A measure of the total amount of visible light emitted by a source (shown in lumens).
-Six thousand lumens is the average light output for this product category based on model data.
+Average light output for this product category is 5,500 lumens (based on model data).

 Luminaire Efficacy Rating: Calculated by multiplying the luminaire efficiency by the total rated lamp lumens by the ballast factor and dividing by the luminaire watts input (shown in lm/W).

 Annual Energy Use: Based on NEMA's LE 5-2001 or Illuminating Engineering Society's (IES) LM-79-08 calculations for luminaires that are operated 3,600 hours per year (shown in kWh).

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh which is the average electricity price at federal facilities.
+Annual Energy Cost: Calculated based on an assumed electricity price of $0.088/kWh which is the average electricity price at federal facilities in 2021.
 Learn more about Federal Government Energy/Water Use and Emissions.

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost and assumed product life of 15 years.
 Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2021: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-36).